How your income affects your child support

 You can also make an estimate by:

-Or you can complete the Estimate of income for use in Child Support Assessment form and submit it by:
+You can also complete the Estimate of income for use in Child Support Assessment form and submit it by:

 Make your estimate as accurate as you can.